DIPlib/diplib/src/documentation/viewer.md

   in the control panel does not change the histogram extents, but does change the colorbar.

-  The histogram also indicates the value of the operating point.
+  The histogram also indicates the value of the operating point and the current mapping range.

 Interaction occurs mainly within the main visualization window, and depends on where it occurs